carlosrod723/time-series-forecasting-gcp/README.md

 For the Python code implementation of feature engineering and subsequent model development, please refer to the 'weather_model(3).ipynb' file.

-### VII- Building the FreeForward Neural Network Model
+### VII- Building the FeedForward Neural Network Model

 Having engineered informative features, the next step involved building the model.
 To align with my goal of simplicity due to limited computational resources, a feedforward neural network was chosen as the modeling approach.